Duct Cleaning Equipment and Procedures

 • Duct cleaning brushes (soft bristle)

-• Soft – 2 different diameters
+• Black Nylon – 2 different diameters (used in flexible ducts)

-• Rigid – 2 different diameters
+• Gray Silica Rigid – 2 different diameters (only used in sheet metal)

 Chemistry:

-• Vital Oxide and funnel
+• Vital Oxide, or Bio 40-TB, and funnel

 General Set-Up: